opnsense/docs/source/development/backend/legacy.rst

     The readme on `GitHub <https://github.com/opnsense/core/blob/master/src/opnsense/service/templates/OPNsense/Syslog/local/README>`__
     describes the process.
     When running into issues, always make sure to manually restart syslog-ng first (:code:`service syslog-ng restart`), definition errors won't be written into any log.
-You might also have to restart the plugin (:code:`pluginctl -s syslog-ng restart`) for the syslog-ng configuration files to be regenerated.
+You will also have to restart the plugin (:code:`pluginctl -s syslog-ng restart`) for the syslog-ng configuration files to be regenerated.

 ..
 Note::